Skip to main content

 Introduction

-You may have a dynamic element in your URL, for example, a date in the filename that changes each time the platform creates a file: http://www.yourdomain.com/feed/product/fullcatalog-20210408.txt.
+You may have a dynamic element in the URL of your import or export file, for example, a timestamp in the filename that changes each time the platform creates a file: http://www.yourdomain.com/feed/product/fullcatalog-20210408.txt.

 The dynamic date is necessary and is automatically included in the URL of your import file.
 This guarantees that the platform always imports the latest file containing the current date.
 It then inserts the current date in the filename when the platform updates a feed.